a-lau-gonza/The-Final-Project_F-PALS/README.md

 # F-PALS: The Final Project
-Our final project will be based on a machine learning algorithm for the NFL to find out: who will make it into the playoffs?
+Our final project will be based on a machine learning algorithm for the F1 to find out: Who will win the season for drivers or constructors?

 ## Communication Protocols
 * Meeting Times: 6:00PM - Whenever